Analogies compare two different things, in order to point out similarities.

-In the Old Testament, polygamy was 1. culturally accepted, was 2. legal and was 3. engaged in by saved followers of God, like Abraham and Sarah, Genesis 16:1-3 KJV, Jacob and his four wives, Gideon, Judges 8:30, King David and others.
+In the Old Testament, polygamy: 1. was culturally accepted, 2. was legal in Israel and other ancient nations, 3. was only engaged in by a small percentage of the population, 4. was engaged in by saved followers of God, like Abraham and Sarah, Genesis 16:1-3 KJV, Jacob and his four wives, Gideon, Judges 8:30, King David, King Solomon and others.

 In modern times, gay marriage is analogous to Old Testament polygamy.
-1. Gay marriage is culturally accepted, is 2. legal in all fifty US states and many foreign countries and is 3. engaged in by saved followers of God, including pastors and Bible teachers.
+1. Gay marriage is culturally accepted.
+2. Gay marriage is legal in all fifty US states and many foreign countries.
+3. Gay marriage is only engaged in by a small percentage of the population.
+4. Gay marriage is engaged in by saved followers of God, including pastors and Bible teachers.

-Remember that God's followers in the Old Testament did not use political or religious campaigns to try to change the law of Moses to prohibit polygamy like some anti-gay Christians attempt to prohibit gay marriage today.
+Remember that God's followers in the Old Testament did not use political and religious campaigns to try to change the law of Moses to prohibit polygamy like some anti-gay Christians use the power of government to attempt to prohibit gay marriage today.

 A Gallup poll in 2015 found there were already 390,000 thousand legal gay marriages in the U.S.A. with another 1.2 million legally recognized same sex domestic partnerships.
 There were lots of legal polygamous marriages in the OT time frame and there are lots of legal gay marriages in modern times.